dfalty/holistiplan/playwright/README.md

 - **Critical Paths**: Authentication, core functionality
 - **Data Integrity**: Points system, reward interactions
 - **User Experience**: Form validation, error handling

+#### Fix Bugs

+During test development, several tests failed as expected due to bugs discovered in the application.
+I tried to fix the issues to ensure a passing test suite.
+For detailed information about all identified bugs and their resolution status, see [bug-report.md](./bug-report.md).